modehnal/modehnal.github.io/README.md

   - #### Application configuration

     When executing any test suite, the user needs to identify an application that the suite will be using.
-For the purpose of automation of `gnome-terminal` on `Fedora` you can see we need to define 3 "applications".
+For the purpose of automation of `gnome-terminal` on `Fedora` you can see we need to define 3 *applications*.
 The `gnome-terminal` itself, the `preferences` which from some version is in `Atspi` as a standalone application and `gnome-control-center` named as settings.

     This allows seamless function of start/stop tests which will take the data from their respective `.desktop` files and use it for its correct function.